What is Serial Compression?

-A sensible instance can be using a slow-performing compressor similar to Native Instruments’ Vari Comp, which is modelled on a traditional valve design, adopted by an extra trendy compressor like an SSL clone or digital compressor with lookahead.
+A sensible instance can be using a slow-performing compressor similar to Native Instruments’ Vari Comp, which is modeled on a traditional valve design, adopted by an extra trendy compressor like an SSL clone or digital compressor with a lookahead.

-Through the use of two complementary items together like this, it is doable to harness the final levelling behaviour and vibe of the first alongside the scientific peak control and clear sound of the second – nice for recreating the texture of outboard gear ‘in the box’ whereas retaining the precision that trendy processors are recognized for.
+Through the use of two complementary items together like this, it is doable to harness the final leveling behavior and vibe of the first alongside the scientific peak control and clear sound of the second – nice for recreating the texture of outboard gear ‘in the box’ whereas retaining the precision that trendy processors are recognized for.

 Using compressors in sequence additionally lets you unfold the workload.
 For instance, as an alternative of 1 compressor performing 4dB of gain reduction, you would possibly use two compressors giving 2dB each.
 This may be very helpful in a mastering or precision mixing situation, where you want one thing to sound like it hasn’t been processed at all!

 The order in which different effects are positioned may make an enormous distinction to the outcomes.
 For instance, reverb positioned before compression can provide a source sound that ‘compressed room mics’ sound, whereas inserting the reverb after the compression will give a much less ‘reactive’, studio-style sound because the reverb itself will not be compressed.

 How about EQ?
 Enhance the bass before compression for a rhythmic pumping effect that may sound nice for kick-driven music corresponding to house or techno, or after for a ‘clear’ bass boost without affecting the compressor’s action.

 Tonal and Dynamic Compression Blend